nis1902/DS_MP_redundant_vehicle_control/README.md

 # DS_MP_redundant_vehicle_control
 ![Logo](https://github.com/nis1902/DS_MP_redundant_vehicle_control/blob/master/Figures/Logo.png)
-This repository is used to store all the documentation including code for the minor project for a Redundant Vehicle Control in Distributed Systems - group 2
+This repository is used to store all the documentation including code for the minor project for a Redundant Vehicle Control in Distributed Systems - group 2.
+In the ReadMe the setup of the system and configuration is provided together with a small summary of the project.
+Visit the [wiki](https://github.com/nis1902/DS_MP_redundant_vehicle_control/wiki) for more detailed information.

 ## Participants
 - Bram Diepenbrock